With 200 million visual searches per month, Pinterest is one of the largest traffic referrers right behind Google and

 For these reasons, Pinterest stands out compared to platforms such as Twitter and Facebook.
 And this is exactly why bloggers and business owners are specifically seeking out VAs who specialize in Pinterest.

-How to Become a Pinterest VA TODAY! gives even more ideas of what you can offer clients as a Pinterest VA.
-The course breaks down different packages you can offer, how much to charge clients, and the time commitment you can expect to put in.
+The course, How to Become a Pinterest VA TODAY!, gives even more ideas of what you can offer clients as a Pinterest VA.
+It breaks down different packages you can offer, how much to charge clients, and the time commitment you can expect to put in.